-Foreign Support Center is registered by Director-General of Japan’s Immigration Services Agency as an “Official Registered Support Organization”.
+Foreign Support Center is registered by the Director-General of Japan’s Immigration Services Agency as an “Official Registered Support Organization”.
 [Registration No: 19登-000547]

 The Japanese government should accept 345,000 skilled workers in 14 business sectors from April 2019 to 2024.
 See below for the total upper limit by industry.

 Next, let us compare the features of the “Specified/Designated Skilled Laborer (DSL)” visa and the current Technical Intern (TI) visa.